johnsosoka/jscom-microblog/README.md

 Optionally, you can import the postman collection located in the `./etc/postman` directory.

-### db_tools.py
+### tools.py

-Within the etc folder is a file `db_tools.py`, this is a helper script that can assist with some basic troubleshooting and management.
-It can test passwords, reset passwords, list, and delete users.
+Within the etc folder is a file `tools.py`, this is a helper script that can assist with some basic troubleshooting and management.
+It can test passwords, generate base64 passwords (used for login), reset passwords, list, and delete users.
 If you forget the admin password configured during initialization this script can be used to recover the admin account.

 ## API Methods